 Everyone associates a vindaloo with a crazy night out followed by something spicy to curb the munchies at a greasy joint.
 A vindaloo is however a very delicate dish that has a long history.
 It originates in the Portuguese city of Medeira as "Carne de vinha d'alhos" , or pork in vinegar.
 This essentially pickled pork was sent with sailors in ships as they travelled the globe in search and conquest of new lands.
 It arrived in the port of Goa, via Brazil, where paprika and oregano were added.
-In Goa the Portuguese cooks added tamarind, spices and garlic and made what we all enjoy as vindaloo.
-More on the culinary history of this dish here.
+In Goa, the Portuguese cooks added tamarind, spices and garlic and made what we all enjoy as a vindaloo.
+More on the culinary history of this dish is here.

 For more recipes from this cookbook click here.

 1 teaspoon sugar

 For the Vindaloo spice paste:

 6-8 dried red chilies, or to taste

 1 teaspoon cumin seeds

 1/2 teaspoon turmeric powder